Minnesota Golden Gophers women's gymnastics

 The Minnesota Golden Gophers represent the University of Minnesota, Twin Cities in women's gymnastics.
 They are coached by Jenny Hansen.
 The Gophers have 6 Big Ten Conference titles, most recently in 2021.
-In 1990 Marie Roethlisberger won the NCAA Championship in uneven bars, the Gophers' only NCAA champion to date.
+The Gophers have had two athletes win NCAA championships, with Marie Roethlisberger taking the NCAA title for uneven bars in 1990 and Brooklyn Rowray taking the title for balance beam in 2026.